(Updated August 2016)

-Jones, though, is not often satisfied and his desire to accomplish more is the incredible force that drives him every single day.
-His drive and determination as both a recruiter and a coach are two of the main reasons why Florida State is the third-winningest program in the ACC in the last nine seasons.
+His drive and determination as both a recruiter and a coach are two of the main reasons why Florida State is the third-winningest program in the ACC since the start of the 2005-06 season.

-Working in concert with head coach Leonard Hamilton for 18 of the last 19 seasons, Jones has systematically helped assemble then expertly coached winning basketball players and teams to heights never before seen in the programs he has worked to build.
+Jones has systematically helped assemble then expertly coached winning basketball players and teams to heights unmatched in the programs he has worked to build.
 He helped coach Miami to a regular season championship in the Big East in 2000 only six years after the Hurricanes went winless in Big East play.
 He helped coach Mississippi State to the SEC Tournament Championship in 2002 – a title that marked only the second tournament championship in school history.
-Most recently, Jones helped Florida State win the ACC Tournament in 2012.
+At Florida State, Jones helped the Seminoles win the ACC Tournament in 2012.
 Florida State’s ACC Championship is the most significant championship in Jones’ career considering the Seminoles defeated two of the top four all-time winningest programs (Duke and North Carolina) in the semifinals and championship games of the event.

 His coaching philosophies have helped Florida State become one of the nation's top defensive teams and his ability to teach the game of basketball has transformed the Seminoles in to one of the most fundamentally sound teams in the nation.